Only have two days in Victoria? Don’t worry – this city was practically built for quick getaways.

 Walking through the narrow, vibrant streets, you’ll be transported back in time and feel the rich culture and heritage all around you.

-One of the most iconic spots in Victoria’s Chinatown is Fan Tan Alley, which happens to be the narrowest street in Canada.
+One of Chinatown’s most iconic spots is Fan Tan Alley, which happens to be the narrowest street in Canada.
 This charming alley is lined with quirky little shops, galleries, and cafes just waiting for you to explore.

 Then, make your way over to nearby Oldtown.
 One of the area’s highlights is the iconic Market Square, which has been a bustling hub of the city for over a century.